e-farahbakhsh/MPM_Gawler/README.md

-# Mineral Prospectivity Mapping in the Gawler Craton
+# Prospectivity Mapping of Critical Minerals in the Gawler Craton

 [![DOI](https://zenodo.org/badge/510555370.svg)](https://zenodo.org/badge/latestdoi/510555370)

-This repository contains the notebooks and supplementary files required to reproduce the results presented in a paper by Farahbakhsh et al. in 2023.
+This repository contains the notebooks and supplementary files required to reproduce the results presented in a paper by Farahbakhsh et al. (2023).
 The notebook enables users to create prospectivity maps for various types of mineralisation in South Australia, particularly in the Gawler Craton.

 ## Input Files